kube-reporting/metering-operator/Documentation/rollup-reports.md

 ## 3. Create the aggregator report

 We now have a sub-report and a query that can read data from other reports.
-We can create a `Report` that uses that custom generation query with the sub-report:
+We can create a `Report` that uses that custom report query with the sub-report:

 ```
 apiVersion: metering.openshift.io/v1alpha1